 The Centeno-Schultz Interventional Orthopedic Fellowships

-.
+Rather than blindly injecting stem cells into joints and hoping that they end up in the right place, we’ve developed new interventional techniques to precisely place cells in various areas of the MSK system using ultrasound and fluoroscopy.
+We pioneered the percuteneous placement of stem cells into the ACL ligament.
 This technique simply didn’t exist before we realized that many of these patients could avoid surgery by accurately placing stem cells into the ligament to heal partial and full thickness tears.
-Another example of our innovation is in house lab research that lead to a process to dramatically increase the number of stem cells that could be isolated from bone marrow in a same day procedure
+Another example of our innovation is in-house research that lead to a process to dramatically increase the number of stem cells that could be isolated from bone marrow in a same day procedure.
+Regenexx is dedicated to innovation and is constantly improving our ability to heal orthopedic injuries without invasive and often ineffective surgeries.

 What is Interventional Orthopedics?

 We believe that due to advances in regenerative medicine, the rapid evolution in interventional cardiology that happened in the 1980-90s to today will happen in orthopedic care.
 In the 1980s, most major heart problems were treated with CABG.
-However a quiet revolution took place that changed the status quo.
+However, a quiet revolution took place that changed the status quo.
 Cardiologists began experimenting with percutaneous angioplasty.
-With every passing year from the 1980′s through the 1990′s, fewer and fewer patients needed open heart surgery and a new medical specialty was born – interventional cardiology.
-As time went by, more and more surgical procedures were switched to percutaneous.
-We believe the same thing is happening in orthopedic care with interventional orthopedics replacing more and more surgical procedures through the use of various platelet, cytokine, and growth factor treatments as well as stem cells.
-We also believe that an interventional orthopedics expert needs to be able to place a needle and regenerative therapeutics everywhere from the C0-C1 facet joint to the ankle TT joint or in any accessible tendon or ligament under fluroroscopic or ultrasound guidance.
-In summary, our fellowships are the best of an interventional spine fellowship combined with the best of a sports fellowship, but focused on the future by providing extensive experience in PRP and stem cell treatment.
+With every passing year from the 1980s through the 1990s, fewer and fewer patients needed open heart surgery and a new medical specialty was born–interventional cardiology.
+As time went by, more and more surgical procedures were performed percutaneously.
+We believe the same thing is happening in orthopedic care with Interventional Orthopedics replacing more and more surgical procedures through the use of various platelet, cytokine, and growth factor treatments as well as stem cells.
+We also believe that an Interventional Orthopedics expert needs to be able to place a needle and regenerative therapeutics everywhere from the C0-C1 facet joint to the ankle TT joint or in any accessible tendon or ligament under fluroroscopic or ultrasound guidance.
+In summary, our fellowships are the best of an interventional spine fellowship combined with the best of a sports fellowship but focused on the future by providing extensive experience in PRP and stem cell treatment using image guidance.

 Interventional Orthopedics Traditional Fellowship

-The traditional fellowship being offered by the Centeno-Schultz Clinic (CSC) in Interventional Orthopedics and Regenerative Medicine is 12 months long, beginning July 2019 to July 2020 with the final selections made by October 1st, 2018.
+The traditional fellowship offered by the Centeno-Schultz Clinic (CSC) in Interventional Orthopedics and Regenerative Medicine is 12 months long beginning July 2019 and running through July 2020 with the final selections made by January 1, 2019.
 The fellowship year will be broken up as follows:

-- 40% Research-The fellow must complete a research project under CSC supervision and submit same for publication by June 2019.
-This includes interaction with the on-site stem cell research lab.
+40% research in which the fellow must complete a research project under CSC supervision and submit same for publication by June 2019.
+This portion includes interaction with the on-site stem-cell-research lab.

 Benefits: 401K, medical, dental, vision and an annual luxury health club membership included